simon-v/bchinfo.org/en/full-node.md

     @reboot bitcoind -daemon

 Save the file and exit; the updated crontab file will be installed for you.
-Now Bitcoin Core daemon will be automatically started each time your reboot your computer.
+Now Bitcoin Cash Node daemon will be automatically started each time your reboot your computer.

 If you're an Ubuntu expert and want to use an init script instead, see